Vancouver Entry Requirements

 Restricted Items

-- Cultural property and artifacts - may require export permits from country of origin
+- Cultural property/antiquities - May require export permits from the country of origin.

 Health Requirements